Eomys/pyleecan-doc/axis.convention.rst

 The LamSlotWind D axis is defined so its angle is the first angle where the fundamental of the unit mmf (and of the flux) is maximum at t=0.
 This definition also matches the alpha axis, since the first phase current has its maximum at t=0.
 The unit mmf computation follows the :doc:`winding conventions</winding.convention>` and by definition LamSlotWind has evenly distributed slots.

 This definition was set to enable to define the Machine method comp_angle_offset_initial (initial position of the rotor for electromagnetic computation).
-The inital rotor position is calculated as the different between the D axis of both laminations whatever their type, i.e. stator D axis minus rotor D axis.
+The inital rotor position is calculated as the difference between the D axis of both laminations whatever their type, i.e. stator D axis minus rotor D axis.

 .. image:: _static/axis_LamWind_mmf.png